 - (1) ERCOT will maintain a Black Start Plan that is consistent with this Operating Guide.
-The ERCOT Black Start Plan shall be provided to the QSEs, TOs, and Resource Entities. - (2) ERCOT System Operators shall review these documents on a regular basis.
-It is suggested that the ERCOT Black Start Plan include as a minimum the following elements: - (a) Strategies and guidelines for ERCOT restart. - (b) Identification of the relationships and responsibilities of the QSEs, TOs, and Market Participant's personnel necessary to the restoration. - (c) Identification of Black Start Generation Resources including: - (i) Generation Resources. - (ii) Transmission Facilities. - (iii) Communication resources. - (iv) Fuel resources. - (d) Mutual assistance arrangements. - (e) Contingency plans for failed Generation Resources. - (f) Identification of critical Load requirements - (g) Identification of special equipment requirements - (h) General instructions and guidelines for ERCOT System Operators, Resource Entity, QSE, and TO operators and their respective communications personnel. - (i) Procedures for Public Notification. - (j) Procedures for return to Market Operations.
+The ERCOT Black Start Plan shall be provided to the QSEs representing Black Start Resources and TOs. - (2) ERCOT System Operators shall review these documents on a regular basis.
+It is suggested that all Black Start plans include at a minimum the following elements: - (a) Strategies and guidelines for restoration of the ERCOT System; - (b) Identification of the relationships and responsibilities of the QSEs representing Black Start Resources and TO personnel necessary for the restoration; - (c) Identification of Black Start Resources including: - (i) Generation Resources; - (ii) Transmission Facilities; - (iii) Communication resources; and - (iv) Fuel resources. - (d) Mutual assistance arrangements;

+- (e) Contingency plans for failed Generation Resources; - (f) Identification of critical load requirements; - (g) Identification of special equipment requirements; - (h) General instructions and guidelines for ERCOT System Operators, Resource Entities, QSEs representing Generation Resources, and TO operators and their respective communications personnel; - (i) Procedures for Notification; and - (j) Procedures for return to Market Operations. - (3) TO's Black Start plans shall include sections on the Black Start Purpose, Scope, Roles and Responsibilities, Strategies, Priorities, Operations, Communication, and Contingency plans and shall follow the format outlined in Appendix 8E.